Frequently Asked Questions

 You will receive notice of deadlines if you are missing documentation or information.
 You will also receive notice of deadlines for Placement tests, Career Assessments, Financial Aid awards or denials, and Course Approval Appointments.

-A. Speak to a WRC/RAP student support specialist if you make any changes in your schedule.
+A. Speak to a WR/RAP student support specialist if you make any changes in your schedule.

-A. To receive funding for tuition from our office you must be registered for only the courses that were approved by WRC/RAP staff.
-If you take a class that isn't approved you risk losing all WRC/RAP tuition, book, and parking/bus pass funding.
+A. To receive funding for tuition from our office you must be registered for only the courses that were approved by WR/RAP staff.
+If you take a class that isn't approved you risk losing all WR/RAP tuition.

 A. Yes, if you know which classes you need to reach your goal, register for them as soon as you can.
 Changes can be made to your schedule, if needed, after you have your CAA.
 If you are unsure of which classes to register for contact an Academic Advisor at 517-483-1904.